-Glossary: Proxy servers are intermediate servers between media servers and their users.
-Some service providers use them to provide additional security or speed up access to browser pages that contain sound or video clips.
-To stream content over the air, select a streaming link saved in the Gallery, on a Web page, or received in a text message or multimedia message.
-Before live content begins streaming, your phone will connect to the site and start loading the content.
+To stream content over the air, select a streaming link saved in Gallery, on a Web page, or received in a text message or multimedia message.
+Before live content begins streaming, your phone connects to the site and start loading the content.

-Receiving RealPlayer settings
+Receive RealPlayer settings

 You may receive RealPlayer settings in a special text message from the network operator or service provider.

-See Receiving logos, tones, business cards, calendar entries, and settings, p.
-'53'.
-For more information, contact your network operator or service provider.
+See 'Data and settings', p.
+48. For more information, contact your network operator or service provider.

-Changing the RealPlayer settings
+Change the RealPlayer settings

-Select Options→ Settings:
+Select Options > Settings and from the following:

-Video - To have RealPlayer automatically repeat video clips after they finish playing.
+Video-To have RealPlayer automatically repeat video clips after they finish playing.

-Audio settings - To select if you want to repeat playing of track lists and play sound clips on a track list in random order.
+Audio settings-To select if you want to repeat playing of track lists and play sound clips on a track list in random order.

-Connection settings - To select whether to use a proxy server, change the default access point, and set the time-outs and port range used when connecting.
+Connection settings-To select whether to use a proxy server, change the default access point, and set the timeouts and port range used when connecting.
 Contact your service provider for the correct settings.

+Proxy settings:

-- Proxy settings: - Use proxy To use a proxy server, select Yes. - Proxy serv. address Enter the IP address of the proxy server. - Proxy port number Enter the port number of the proxy server. - Network settings: - Default access point Scroll to the access point you want to use to connect to the Internet, and press (). - Online time Set the time for RealPlayer to disconnect from the network when you have paused a media clip playing through a network link, select User defined, and press ().
-Enter the time, and press OK.
+- Use proxy-To use a proxy server, select Yes. - Proxy serv. address-Enter the IP address of the proxy server. - Proxy port number-Enter the port number of the proxy server. - Glossary: Proxy servers are intermediate servers between media servers and their users.
+Some service providers use them to provide additional security or speed up access to browser pages that contain sound or video clips.

+Network settings:

-- Connection time-out Press 1 or 3 to set the maximum time to elapse between selecting a network link and connecting to the media server, and press OK. - Server time-out- Press or to set the maximum time to wait for a response from the media server before disconnecting, and press OK. - Lowest UDP port Enter the lowest port number of the server's port range.
-The minimum value is 6970. - Highest UDP port Enter the highest port number of the server's port range.
+- Default access point-Scroll to the access point you want to use to connect to the Internet, and press (•). - Online time-Set the time for RealPlayer to disconnect from the network when you have paused a media clip playing through a network link, select User defined, and press ().
+Enter the time, and select OK. - Connection time-out-Press or to set the maximum time to elapse between selecting a network link and connecting to the media server, and select OK. - Server time-out-Press ) or ) to set the maximum time to wait for a response from the media server before disconnecting, and select OK. - Lowest UDP port-Enter the lowest port number of the servers port range.
+The minimum value is 6970. - Highest UDP port-Enter the highest port number of the servers port range.
 The maximum value is 32000.
+Select Options > Advanced settings to edit the bandwidth values for different networks.